EPW80/Audio-Wave-generation/README.md

 # Sound Wave Generator

 Generate WAV audio files with custom frequencies and waveforms using this straightforward C++ command-line utility.
-The code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for consistency and readability.

 ## Technolgy used

 - C++